If you’ve never tried avocado chocolate mousse before, this healthy recipe will take you completely by surprise!

 This is exactly what happened to me a few years back when one of my friends found a recipe for avocado chocolate mousse and decided we should try it.
 The results were so terrible that it took me five years to even think about coming up with my own version of the popular dessert.
 (Note to self: Always be suspicious of a chocolate pudding recipe that does not call for any salt whatsoever.)

-However, when the subject of avocado chocolate mousse came up on the blog a few weeks ago when I posted my avocado-free Healthy Chocolate Pudding recipe, I was finally inspired to give the idea a second chance.
+However, when the subject of avocado chocolate mousse came up on the blog a few weeks ago when I posted my 20 favorite Healthy Chocolate Recipes, I was finally inspired to give the idea a second chance.
 And I’m so glad I did!
 With the right recipe, avocado chocolate mousse can be really good, for a healthy dessert or not!

 The best part about this avocado chocolate mousse is that it tastes so decadent and so sinful that you completely forget you’re getting so many health benefits at the same time!